 Nothing beats the immediacy and authenticity of a letter.
 Letters grant us a glimpse into fascinating lives, whether through the eyes of a genius, a monster or of an ordinary person.
 Letters also resonate, often many years later, with people who were never meant to see them.
 They allow us to travel through time and space to share the thoughts of men and women from places, eras and cultures quite different from our own.

-A cast of performers, including Young Vic director Kwame Kwei-Armah, Natalie Emmanuel from Game of Thrones, and West End star Tamsin Greig, will bring the letters to life on stage.
-Join us on February 28th and discover the bravery, beauty and visceral immediacy in these letters.
+A cast of performers, including Young Vic director Kwame Kwei-Armah, rising star Jade Anouka, Dunkirk actor Jack Lowden, and West End star Tamsin Greig, will bring the letters to life on stage.
+Join us and discover the bravery, beauty and visceral immediacy in these letters.

 Please note: actors may be subject to change